PeartoPeer/FolderSync/README.md

 If you want to see how many setting are tweakable check config.conf or in the program click on the "More Options" button.

+IF YOU HAVE ANY CRASH EXPERIENCE WE RECOMMEND RUNNING THE PROGRAM AS ADMIN!

 LAST UPDATE: 2020.04.13